marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ### Testing the client and server

 The first thing we want to is test whether authenticated connections are truely secure by ensuring proper rejection of non setup metadata laden requests.
-This demo inclues a test class called `RequesterFactoryTests` which emposases any `RequesterFactory` as the factory of `RSocketRequester`.
+This demo inclues a test class called `RequesterFactoryTests` because we're testing  `RequesterFactory` as the factory of `RSocketRequester`.

-Lets take a look at how we configure and test the first case where the setup goes authenticated:
+Lets take a look at how we configure and test the first case where the setup is NOT authenticated:

 ```kotlin
 @SpringBootTest         // 1